jdegoes/jdegoes.github.io/_posts/2019-12-22-fp-glossary.md

 **Higher-Order**. _Higher-order_ refers to higher-order functions, which are functions that accept functions as input, or return functions as output.
 For example, `map` on a list is a higher-order function, because it accepts a function as one of its parameters; similarly, the `Monad` type class is a higher-order type class, because the kind of its type parameter is `(* => *) => *`, which is a higher-order type-level function.

 **Homomorphism**. _Homomorphisms_ are a special type of function `f : A => B` that preserve a given _algebraic structure_.
-For example, the absolute value function (which returns the absolute value of some number) is a semigroup homomorphism, because it preserves additive and multiplicative semigroups.
+For example, the square function (which returns its input multiplied by itself) is a semigroup homomorphism, because it preserves, for example, the multiplicative semigroup.

 **Imperative Programming**. _Imperative programming_ is a style of programming in which solutions are constructed from step-by-step instructions, where later instructions can depend on the result of previous instructions.
 In procedural programming, imperative programming is typically done with side-effecting statements, whereas in functional programming, imperative programming is typically done with _monads_.